hungchu0912/NAB-SmartChoice-Assignment/README.md

 >. docker-compose up

-After all container started successfully, navigate to data-collector folder and start the service either by maven or your favourite idea
+After all container started successfully, navigate to data-collector folder and start the service either by maven or your favourite idea.

 Example running by maven:

 >. cd data-collector